Commission rates are under fire and on both sides of the transaction.

 1. ‘My services to buyers are free!’

-One thing you best not ignore, whether you like it or not, is the proclamation that “buyer services are free” is going away as soon as the DOJ/NAR lawsuit settlement is finalized in early 2021.
+One thing you best not ignore, whether you like it or not, is that the proclamation that “buyer services are free” is going away as soon as the DOJ/NAR lawsuit settlement is finalized in early 2021.

 This is probably the phrase that’s repeated most often.
 Guess what?